Hardware-based full disk encryption: Hardware-based full disk encryption types

-Hard disk drive FDE
+Hard disk drive or solid-state drive FDE

 Usually referred to as self-encrypting drive (SED).

-HDD FDE is made by HDD vendors using the OPAL and Enterprise standards developed by the Trusted Computing Group.
+HDD or SSD FDE is made by HDD or SSD vendors using the OPAL and Enterprise standards developed by the Trusted Computing Group.
 Key management takes place within the hard disk controller and encryption keys are 128 or 256 bit Advanced Encryption Standard (AES) keys.
 Authentication on power up of the drive must still take place within the CPU via either a software pre-boot authentication environment (i.e., with a software-based full disk encryption component - hybrid full disk encryption) or with a BIOS password.
 In additions, some SEDs support IEEE 1667 standard.

 Hitachi, Micron, Seagate, Samsung, and Toshiba are the disk drive manufacturers offering Trusted Computing Group Opal Storage Specification Serial ATA drives.
 HDDs have become a commodity so SED allow drive manufacturers to maintain revenue.
 Older technologies include the proprietary Seagate DriveTrust, and the older, and less secure, PATA Security command standard shipped by all drive makers including Western Digital.
 Enterprise SAS versions of the TCG standard are called "TCG Enterprise" drives.